 Deutsche Telekom Litigation.
 On December 28, 2012, we filed a lawsuit against Telekom Deutschland GmbH, an operating subsidiary of Deutsche Telekom, in which we assert that we pay excessive prices for the co-use of Deutsche Telekom's cable ducts in our footprint.
 The Federal Network Agency approved rates for the co-use of certain ducts of Deutsche Telekom in March 2011.
 Based in part on these approved rates, we are seeking a reduction of the annual lease fees (approximately €76 million for 2012) by approximately two-thirds and the return of similarly calculated overpayments from 2009 through the ultimate settlement date, plus accrued interest.
-While we expect a decision by the court of first instance by the end of 2016, the resolution of this matter may take several years and no assurance can be given that our claims will be successful.
+In October 2016, the first instance court dismissed this action.
+Unitymedia is evaluating whether to appeal this decision, and no assurance can be given that our claims will be successful.
 Any recovery by our company will not be reflected in our consolidated financial statements until such time as the final disposition of this matter has been reached.

 Financial Transactions Tax.
 Certain countries in the E.U., including Germany, are participating in an enhanced cooperation procedure to introduce a financial transactions tax (the FTT).
 Under the draft language of the FTT proposal, a wide range of financial transactions could be taxed at rates of at least 0.01% for derivative transactions based on the notional amount and 0.1% for other covered financial transactions based on the underlying transaction price.
 Each of the individual countries would be permitted to determine an exact rate, which could be higher than the proposed rates of 0.01% and 0.1%.
 Any implementation of the FTT could have a global impact because it would apply to all financial transactions where a financial institution is involved (including unregulated entities that engage in certain types of covered activity) and either of the parties (whether the financial institution or its counterparty) is in one of the participating countries.
 Although there continues to be ongoing discussions in the relevant countries around the FTT, uncertainty remains as to if and when the FTT will be implemented and the breadth of its application.
-Based on our understanding of the current status of the potential FTT, we do not expect that any implementation of the FTT would occur before January 2017.
+Based on our understanding of the current status of the potential FTT, we do not expect that any implementation of the FTT would occur before 2018.
 Any imposition of the FTT could increase banking fees and introduce taxes on internal transactions that we currently perform.
 Due to the uncertainty regarding the FTT, we are currently unable to estimate the financial impact that the FTT could have on our results of operations, cash flows or financial position.